 Stem cells maintain tissue function by balancing self-renewal and differentiation, which is controlled by signaling cues from their surrounding niche.
 My research focuses on the cellular secretion processes that ensure successful signal delivery from the niche Paneth cells to the stem cells in the small intestine.
 I try to understand how the signal secretion is regulated and adapted in order to determine the stem cell fate.

-During asymmetric division, stem cell has to asymmetrically organize and divide organelles that affect its fate.
-How does that happen is my interest.
+During asymmetric division, some stem cells asymmetrically organize and divide organelles.
+I am interested in understanding how this occurs and influences cell fate.
 In the lab, I am focusing on studying the mechanism that regulate age-selective segregation of peroxisomes during stem cell division.

 Stem cell exhaustion is a key contributor to age related tissue demise.
 My interest is focused on the mechanisms stem cells use to avoid accumulation of damage and to maintain tissue renewal.
 Understanding how stem cells recognize and rid themselves of damaged cellular material in order to preserve their functionality can give important clues about aging and longevity.